punkish/punkish/docs/Madrid-Mia/index.md

     - art galleries
     - museums
     - shows
-stars      :
+type       :
-isMap      : true
+    - isMap
-js         : a-list
+js         :
+    - a-list
 ---

 A list of crowdsourced[^1] places I’ve been enjoying in Madrid.